bebo1010/Depth-Estimator-with-Skeleton/README.md

 > `E0401`: Unable to import error.
 Suppressing this for unable to install PySpin on workflow dispatch.
 > `E0633`: Unpacking non sequence error.
 Suppressing this for ArUco detector.
 > `R0801`: Duplicate code between files warning.
 Suppressing this for main functions.
+> `R0903`: Too few public methods warning.
+Raised when a class has less than 2 public methods.
 > `max-line-length`: Limits max characters per line.
 > `max-args`: Limits max arguments for a function.
 > `max-locals`: Limits max local variables within a function.